shubham1038/digital-away-day/README.md

 ### Installation

-Deloitte Away Day generates a day program based in an input file stored in the directory `src\main\resources\input.txt`.
+Deloitte digital Away Day generates a day program based in an input file stored in the directory `src\main\resources\input.txt`.

 These are the allowed formats for tasks: